Roberto Longo (mathematician): Education and career

 Roberto Longo graduated in Mathematics at the Sapienza University of Rome in 1975 under the supervision of the mathematical physicist Sergio Doplicher.
 From 1975 to 1977 Longo was a predoctoral fellow of the Consiglio Nazionale delle Ricerche and later assistant professor at the Sapienza University of Rome, where he became an associate professor in 1980.
-In 1987 he was nominated full professor of functional analysis at the University of Rome Tor Vergata and since 2010 he is the director of the Center for Mathematics and Theoretical Physics in Rome.
+In 1987, he was nominated full professor of functional analysis at the University of Rome Tor Vergata, and since 2010, he has been the director of the Center for Mathematics and Theoretical Physics in Rome.

-Between 1978 and 1979 he was visiting scholar at the University of Pennsylvania and the University of California, Berkeley.
+Between 1978 and 1979, he was visiting scholar at the University of Pennsylvania and the University of California, Berkeley.
 He has been a visiting professor in numerous research centers, including the CNRS in Marseille, the Mathematical Sciences Research Institute in Berkeley, California, the Harvard University, MIT, and the University of Göttingen.

-From 2024 Roberto Longo is Emeritus Professor at the University of Rome Tor Vergata.
+Since 2024, Roberto Longo has been an Emeritus Professor at the University of Rome Tor Vergata.

 Longo is an expert in the theory of operator algebras and its applications to quantum field theory.
-His work influenced the structural analysis of quantum field theory, especially of conformal field theory, and opened up to new developments in model building methods of interest in local quantum physics.
+His work influenced the structural analysis of quantum field theory, especially of conformal field theory, and opened up to new developments in model-building methods of interest in local quantum physics.

 Roberto Longo is known in particular for his work with Sergio Doplicher on split inclusions of von Neumann algebras and for having solved, independently with Sorin Popa, the Stone-Weierstrass conjecture for factorial states.
 He also found the relationship between the statistical dimension and the Jones index.
 In a work with Yasuyuki Kawahigashi, Longo classified the discrete series of conformal chiral networks of von Neumann algebras.
 Together with Vincenzo Morinelli and Karl-Henning Rehren, he also showed that particles with infinite spin cannot appear in a local theory.
 His most recent works concern entropy and information for infinite quantum systems.

-Honors and awards
+Honours and awards

 In 1994 Longo was an invited speaker at the International Congress of Mathematicians in Zurich.
 He was invited speaker at the International Congress on Mathematical Physics in 1981 in Berlin, in 1988 in Swansea, in 1994 in Paris, and in 2003 in Lisbon.
 In 2004 he was Andrejewski Lecturer in Göttingen.
 He was a plenary speaker at the International Congress of Mathematicians in 2009 in Prague and at Strings 2018 in Okinawa.